Alzheimer’s Disease and Dementia Care

 Alzheimer’s Disease

-Alzheimer’s disease is the most common form of dementia caused by dying brain cells.
-The condition slowly gets worse over time, interfering with the person’s cognitive abilities and memory.
+Alzheimer’s disease is the most common form of dementia caused by the gradual death of brain cells.
+Symptoms typically worsen over time, interfering with the person’s cognitive abilities and memory.
 When someone you love develops Alzheimer’s, you may notice the following changes in behavior:

 • Confusion